appwoodoo/appwoodoo-android-sdk/README.md

-# AppWoodoo Android SDK
+# Appwoodoo Android SDK

-`v2.2`
+`v2.3`

 Send push messages or remotely configure your app without resubmitting it to Google Play or the App Store.
 Conduct A/B tests or control any behaviour from the air. **We give you the server and awesome open source SDKs.**

-In this package you will find the open source Appwoodoo Android SDK together with an example app to try it all out.
-(Scroll down to see how.)

-## This package

-This package contains all the necessary code and is a working solution.
-(We are now integrating Google Play Services as opposed to the deprecated GCM device support library.
-If you need help, please see the 'Update from previous versions' section)

 ## Update from previous versions

+Nothing to do when updating to Appwoodoo SDK v2.3 from v2.2.

-If you are updating to the Appwoodoo SDK v2.2 from v2.1 and previous versions, you have to do these two steps:
+If you are updating to Appwoodoo SDK v2.2 from v2.1 and previous versions, these are the only two steps needed:

-1. Integrate Google Play Services (by adding it to your Gradle build, for example).
+1. Integrate Google Play Services if you don't have it added yet.
 Feel free to remove the deprecated GCM device library at this point.

 2. Change the AndroidManifest.xml to include the new services and receivers.
+No new permissions are needed.

 ## Quick Install